Couple on a date

 • Avondale

-Flirt in French or smooth talk in Spanish with plenty of potential suitors at Int’l Cafe Chicago at Revolution Brewing.
-Once a week, dozens of people join tables designated to a different language for anyone learning to practice speaking.
-So whether you’re trying to brush up on your high-school level Japanese or even learn the basics to American Sign Language, the awkward part is already over—you’re expected to spark up conversation!
-Tickets are available in advance at pay-what-you-want prices and the event is every Thursday at 7pm.
+Flirt in French or smooth talk in Spanish with plenty of potential suitors at Int’l Cafe Chicago at Revolution Brewing's taproom.
+Once every few weeks, dozens of people gather at tables dedicated to a different language—perfect for anyone practicing their speaking skills.
+So whether you’re trying to brush up on your high school-level Japanese or even learn the basics of American Sign Language, the awkward part is already over as you’re encouraged to spark up conversation!

 • Lounges